Conners Rating Scale: How to Score, Interpret, and Use It in School

 Teachers are in a unique position.
 You see the child when they are required to sit still for long periods, follow complex instructions, and interact with peers in a high pressure environment.
 A parent might see their child as 'fine' at home because the environment is relaxed and there are fewer demands on their attention.
 However, when that same child is in your Year 9 science lab, the symptoms might become obvious.
 The clinician needs to see if there is a discrepancy between home and school to understand how the child's brain is functioning.

 At a secondary school in Manchester, a student named Sarah was struggling.
 Her parents reported she was helpful and quiet at home.
 Her teachers, however, filled out the Conners 4 and showed high scores for inattention.
-Sarah wasn't disruptive; she was just 'absent' during every explanation.
+Sarah wasn't challenging; she was just 'absent' during every explanation.
 Without the teacher form, the GP might have dismissed the parents' concerns.
 The school's data proved that Sarah's symptoms were appearing specifically when cognitive load increased, which is a classic presentation of the inattentive type of ADHD in girls.

 The Conners 4 Teacher Form is designed to be completed quickly but requires careful thought.
 It consists of a series of statements about the child's behaviour over the past month.
 For each statement, you choose a response on a 4-point scale: '0, Not true at all (Never, Seldom)', '1, Just a little true (Occasionally)', '2, Pretty much true (Often, Quite a bit)', or '3, Very much true (Very often, Frequently)'.